illinois

 Connected to the music room is the sleeping porch, where the pet monkeys, Mike, Patsy and Molly, would stay during the winter months.
 The floor of the room is tinplate, with drainage incorporated for obvious reasons (monkey waste).
 Perhaps the simians filled the vacant role of children to the childless couple?

-Furniture, art and light were an integral part of Wright's conceptual philosophy, creating compositions that functioned as a cohesive whole.
+Furniture, art and light were an integral part of Wright’s conceptual philosophy, creating compositions that functioned as a cohesive whole.
 As such, he would have most likely despised the ornate Victorian bed in the second floor bedroom.
-Wright's leaded glass cathedral-style windows or “light screens” as the architect called them, fill the room with light.
-They’re not the intricate geometric stained glass affairs he was famous for elsewhere, as, out here in the countryside, he did not want to obscure the beauty of the natural view.
+Wright’s leaded glass cathedral-style windows or “light screens” as the architect called them, fill the room with light.
+They’re not the intricate geometric stained glass affairs he was famous for elsewhere, as, out here in the countryside, he didn’t want to obscure the beauty of the natural view.

 The house’s grounds lead down to the Fox River.